Neeeaap/KeeperBot/README.md

 KeeperBot is written in JavaScript and uses MongoDB for its database.

 ## Automation
-At the end of every week `Sunday 00:00 UTC+8 Singapore Time`, the weekly quota will be checked and reset.
+At the end of every week `Monday 00:00 UTC+8 Singapore Time`, the weekly quota will be checked and reset.
 A list of most active members and those who failed quota will be displayed (if any).

 ## Commands
 ### <ins>HEARTKEEPER+</ins>